-Table 3.
+Table 1.
 Signal Descriptions (Sheet 1 of 2)

-Symbol Туре Name and Function A0 Input BYTE-SELECT ADDRESS: Selects between high and low byte when the device is in x8 mode.
+Symbol Туре Name and Function A0 INPUT BYTE-SELECT ADDRESS: Selects between high and low byte when the device is in x8 mode.
 This address is latched during a x8 program cycle.
 Not used in x16 mode (i.e., the A0 input buffer is turned off when BYTE# is high).
-A[MAX:1] Input ADDRESS INPUTS: Inputs for addresses during read and program operations.
+A[23:1] INPUT ADDRESS INPUTS: Inputs for addresses during read and program operations.
 Addresses are internally latched during a program cycle.
-32-Mbit: A[21:0] 64-Mbit: A[22:0] 128-Mbit: A[23:0] 256-Mbit: A[24:0] D[7:0] Input/Output LOW-BYTE DATA BUS: Inputs data during buffer writes and programming, and inputs commands during CUI writes.
-Outputs array, CFI, identifier, or status data in the appropriate read mode.
-Data is internally latched during write operations.
-D[15:8] Input/Output HIGH-BYTE DATA BUS: Inputs data during x16 buffer writes and programming operations.
-Outputs array, CFI, or identifier data in the appropriate read mode; not used for Status Register reads.
-Data is internally latched during write operations in x16 mode.
-D[15-8] float in x8 mode CE0, CE1, CE2 Input CHIP ENABLES: Activates the device's control logic, input buffers, decoders, and sense amplifiers.
-When the device is de-selected (see Table 13 on page 33), power reduces to standby levels.
+32-Mbit: A[21:0] 64-Mbit: A[22:0] 128-Mbit: A[23:0] D[7:0] INPUT/ OUTPUT LOW-BYTE DATA BUS: Inputs data during buffer writes and programming, and inputs commands during CUI writes.
+Outputs array, query, identifier, or status data in the appropriate read mode.
+Floated when the chip is de-selected or the outputs are disabled.
+Outputs D[6:0] are also floated when the WSM is busy.
+Check SR7 to determine WSM status.
+D[15:8] INPUT/ OUTPUT HIGH-BYTE DATA BUS: Inputs data during x16 buffer writes and programming operations.
+Outputs array, query, or identifier data in the appropriate read mode; not used for Status Register reads.
+Floated when the chip is de-selected, the outputs are disabled, or the WSM is busy.
+CE0, CE1, CE2 INPUT CHIP ENABLES: Activates the device's control logic, input buffers, decoders, and sense amplifiers.
+When the device is de-selected (see Table 3 on page 16), power reduces to standby levels.
 All timing specifications are the same for these three signals.
 Device selection occurs with the first edge of CE0, CE1, or CE2 that enables the device.
-Device deselection occurs with the first edge of CE0, CE1, or CE2 that disables the device (see Table 13 on page 33).
-RP# Input RESET/ POWER-DOWN: RP#-low resets internal automation and puts the device in power- down mode.
+Device deselection occurs with the first edge of CE0, CE1, or CE2 that disables the device (see Table 3 on page 16).
+RP# INPUT RESET/ POWER-DOWN: Resets internal automation and puts the device in power-down mode.
 RP#-high enables normal operation.
 Exit from reset sets the device to read array mode.
 When driven low, RP# inhibits write operations which provides data protection during power transitions.
-OE# Input OUTPUT ENABLE: Activates the device's outputs through the data buffers during a read cycle.
+OE# INPUT OUTPUT ENABLE: Activates the device's outputs through the data buffers during a read cycle.
 OE# is active low.
-WE# Input WRITE ENABLE: Controls writes to the CUI, the Write Buffer, and array blocks.
+WE# INPUT WRITE ENABLE: Controls writes to the CUI, the Write Buffer, and array blocks.
 WE# is active low.
-Addresses and data are latched on the rising edge of WE#.
-STS Open Drain Output STATUS: Indicates the status of the internal state machine.
-When configured in level mode (default), it acts as a RY/BY# signal.
+Addresses and data are latched on the rising edge of the WE# pulse.
+STS OPEN DRAIN OUTPUT STATUS: Indicates the status of the internal state machine.
+When configured in level mode (default mode), it acts as a RY/BY# signal.
 When configured in one of its pulse modes, it can pulse to indicate program and/or erase completion.
 For alternate configurations of the STATUS signal, see the Configurations command.
-STS is to be tied to VCCQ with a pull-up resistor.
-BYTE# Input BYTE ENABLE: BYTE#-low places the device in x8 mode; data is input or output on D[7:0], while D[15:8] is placed in High-Z. Address A0 selects between the high and low byte.
-BYTE#-high places the device in x16 mode, and turns off the A0 input buffer.
-Address A1 becomes the lowest-order address bit.
-VPEN Input ERASE / PROGRAM / BLOCK LOCK ENABLE: For erasing array blocks, programming data, or configuring lock-bits.
-With $V{PEN} \leq V{PENLK}$ , memory contents cannot be altered.
-VCC Power CORE POWER SUPPLY: Core (logic) source voltage.
-Writes to the flash array are inhibited when $V{CC} \leq V{LKO}$ .
-Device operation at invalid Vcc voltages should not be attempted.
-VCCQ Power I/O POWER SUPPLY: I/O Output-driver source voltage.
-This ball can be tied to $V{CC}$ .
+Tie STS to VCCQ with a pull-up resistor.
+BYTE# INPUT BYTE ENABLE: BYTE# low places the device in x8 mode.
+All data is then input or output on D[7:0], while D[15:8] float.
+Address A0 selects between the high and low byte.
+BYTE# high places the device in x16 mode, and turns off the A0 input buffer.
+Address A1 then becomes the lowest order address.
+VPEN INPUT ERASE / PROGRAM / BLOCK LOCK ENABLE: For erasing array blocks, programming data, or configuring lock-bits.
+With $V{PEN} \le V{PENLK}$, memory contents cannot be altered.
+VCC SUPPLY DEVICE POWER SUPPLY: With $V{CC} \le V{LKO}$, all write attempts to the flash memory are inhibited.